lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 Normally we treat the library of definition as an atomic, immutable object.
 However, before the ledger starts its existence, the base library is extended with new functions.
 For example, Proxima extends base library, provided by the EasyFL with functions needed for the Proxima transaction model.
 The resulting library becomes immutable part of the Proxima ledger.

 Let's say we have library $L$ and want to extend it with the new function.
 This will result in new library $L'$.
-Requirements for such operations:
+Requirements for such operation:
-- **no recursion**: if we are adding a new EasyFL formula with the new function name, the expression can only use function names already present in the library
+- **no recursion**: if we are adding a new EasyFL formula with the new function name to the existing library, the expression can only use function names already present in the library
 - **backward compatibility of bytecodes**: function code (opcode) of the new function must be strictly larger that all the opcodes in its category (short embedded, long embedded and extended has different ranges of their opcodes).
 This will ensure, that any bytecode used in transaction created for the library $L$ will be valid with the library $L'$.

 This way, after we modify the library with several new functions, embedded and expressions, the old library $L$ will remain compatible with the new library $L'$ in a sense, that old valid transaction will remain valid with the upgraded library.